-Definition 2.
+Definition 3.
 A Failure in submission is identified by the reception of error feedback from the web application.
 In contrast, a Successful submission is denoted by the absence of such failure feedback and the transition to the intended outcome of the form.

-For instance, in the case of Air Canada's flight reservation form, a successful submission would navigate to a page displaying available flight options, while a failed submission would typically generate feedback with error messages, such as the ones shown in Figure 1.
+For instance, in the case of Air Canada's flight reservation form, a successful submission would navigate to a page displaying available flight options, while a failed submission would typically generate error messages.